runtimeverification/haskell-backend/docs/2018-11-08-Applying-Axioms.md

 We assume `α(Y) = tα(Y) ∧ pα(Y)` such that:

-- `tα(Y)` is a pattern formed only with constructors, subsort injections, domain values, and variables, and therefore functional.
+- `tα(Y)` is a pattern formed only with constructors, subsort injections, domain values, and variables, and therefore total-function-like.
 - `pα(Y)` is a predicate

 We also assume `φ(X) = tφ(X) ∧ pφ(X)` such that: